 The enterprise-class Open Source LDAP server for Linux.
 LDAP is a protocol for representing objects in a network database.
 Commonly LDAP servers are used to store identities, groups and organisation data, however LDAP can be used as a structured NoSQL server.
-389 Directory Server is hardened by real-world use, is full-featured, supports multi-master replication, and already handles many of the largest LDAP deployments in the world.
+389 Directory Server is hardened by real-world use, is full-featured, supports multi-supplier replication, and already handles many of the largest LDAP deployments in the world.
 The 389 Directory Server can be downloaded for free, and set up in less than an hour.
 Get started with a new install!

 An open source, real-world, hardened directory service.
 All our code has been extensively tested with sanitisation tools.
 As well as a rich feature set of fail-over and backup technologies gives administrators confidence their accounts are safe.